LouisRanjard/matlabHTK/Tutorial_diving_petrel/tutorial.md

 12 | E | 1 | 1 |  |  | 1 | 0 | 22050 | T | T | 0.97 | 26 | 22 | T | 37.99%

+The default values of the parameters for representing the sound and constructing the HMMs have been optimised for analysing bird vocalisation data (see Table below).
+However, a given dataset may benefit from slight changes in these values.
+For example, a frequency band pass filter can be defined in the HTK parameter file when prior knowledge can inform the target frequencies of interest using LOFREQ and HIFREQ options.
+The structure of the HMM can be also be modified allowing the user to set the number of states and Gaussian mixtures to model these states.
+It is also possible to set a minimum duration thresholds in ms for the annotated part of the recordings and the gap separating them, arguments _sylminlength_ and _gapminlength_ of the function _recognise_HTK()_.
+After the HTK recognition is performed, consecutive labels will be merged or deleted depending on the values of these thresholds.
+These values can be used to avoid recognising too short sound segments when information on the duration of the target vocalisations is known.

 * __Parameter description__

 To change the parameter values, edit file 'matlabHTK/createcffile_mixt.m'